Nonparametric Estimation of Mediation Effects with A General Treatment: Application

 \section{Application}

 To evaluate the practical value of our method, we revisit the case study of Job Corps analyzed by \cite{schochet2008does} and \cite{hsu2018direct}.
-Job Corps is a publicly funded U.S. training program that targets economically disadvantaged youths between the age of 16 and 24 years, who are legally US residents.
-Participants received approximately 1200 hours of vocational training and education, housing, and boarding over an average duration of 8 months. \cite{schochet2008does} find that participation in the Job Corp program increases educational attainment and reduces criminal activity.
-Most previous studies investigated the causal mechanisms of the Job Corps program based on binary treatment definitions, i.e. participating the program or not \citep[see][]{huber2014identifying, frolich2017direct}.
-On contrast, \cite{hsu2018direct} considered a continuous treatment, denoted by $T$, the total hours spent in either in academic or vocational classes during the 12 months.
+Job Corps is a publicly funded U.S. training program that targets economically disadvantaged youths between the ages of 16 and 24 who are legal US residents.
+Participants received approximately 1200 hours of vocational training and education, housing, and boarding over an average duration of 8 months.
+Previous analyses by \cite{huber2014identifying} and \cite{frolich2017direct} focused on the effect of the program's participation, as a binary treatment effect, on the health and earnings, respectively. \cite{schochet2008does} find that participation in the Job Corp program increases educational attainment and reduces criminal activity. \cite{hsu2018direct} apply a continuous treatment effect analysis to investigate how the total hours spent in either academic or vocational classes during the 12 months affects the participants' criminal activities, mediated through the employment status after the training.

-We consider the same continuous treatment, mediator and outcome as \cite{hsu2018direct}.
-The mediator variable, denoted by $\boldsymbol{M}$, is the proportion of weeks employed in the second year.
+Similar to \cite{hsu2018direct}, our research explores the training program's effects on criminal activity, mediated by post-program employment.
+But different from them, we first apply our method to assess the direct and indirect effects of attending the program (binary treatment).
+Subsequently, we utilize our method to examine how these effects vary with the length of participation (continuous treatment) in the program.
+Specifically, the mediator variable, denoted by $\boldsymbol{M}$, is the proportion of weeks employed in the second year after the training.
 The outcome observation, denoted by $Y$, is the number of times an individual was arrested by the police in the fourth year after the program.
-The confounding variables, denoted by $\boldsymbol{X}$, include a rich set of pre-treatment covariates: age, gender, ethnicity, language competency, education, marital status, household size and income, previous receipt of social aid, family background (e.g., parents' education), health and health-related behavior at baseline, the expectations about the Job Corps program, and the interaction with the recruiters.
-We are interested in exploring whether the effects of the length of exposure to academic and vocational instruction on the criminal activity is mediated through employment or through any other mechanism, such as personality traits (e.g., integrity or discipline).
+The confounding variables, denoted by $\boldsymbol{X}$, include a rich set of pre-treatment covariates: age, gender, ethnicity, language competency, education, marital status, household size, and income, previous receipt of social aid, family background (e.g., parents' education), health and health-related behavior at baseline, the expectations about the Job Corps program, and the interaction with the recruiters.